ChrisDeadman/KSPPartRemover/README.md

 ## General notes

-If no output file is specified, StdOut is used.
+If no output file is specified, standard output (console) is used.
 That way, if used in combination with --silent, it can be used programmatically should you desire.

 This tool has been tested with the following types of files so far :